georgepearman/chicago/_posts/2018-05-24-day-two-in-chicago.md

 We started the morning watching [The Office](https://en.wikipedia.org/wiki/The_Office_(U.S._TV_series)), while waiting for everyone to wake up in the Airbnb.
-Ramya is watching the show for the first time and was watching the beginning of season 3.
+Ramya was watching the show for the first time and was at the beginning of season 3.

 ---